VSB-hackathon/.github/profile/README.md

-# Vancouver District Hackathon
+# Vancouver School District Hackathon

-This is the github for the upcoming Vancouver District Highschool Hackathon
+This is the GitHub for the upcoming Vancouver School District High-school Hackathon.